-Mensuration is the branch of mathematics which deals with the study of various parameters of geometric figures such as areas, perimeters, volumes etc. Engineers often need to know the areas, perimeters and volumes of structures for various reasons.
+Mensuration is the branch of mathematics which deals with the study of various parameters of geometric figures such as areas, perimeters, volumes etc. Engineers often need to know the areas, perimeters, and volumes of structures for various reasons.

 The most common is that many structures and especially steel structures require some form of surface protection.
-In order to allow for sufficient quantities of surface protective coatings such as paint and more importantly to know how much a surface coating will cost it is necessary to know the area that needs to be covered.
+In order to allow for sufficient quantities of surface protective coatings such as paint and more importantly to know how much a surface coating will cost, it is necessary to know the area that requires to be covered.
 Other reasons for working out areas etc. might be to order enough gravel for drainage structures such as soakaways or tarmacadam for roads.

 The following geometric figures are plane surfaces with only 2 dimensions.
 Later on, I will include solids and how to work out surface areas and volumes of common figures.

-The Square figure
+The Square Figure

 The geometric figure of the square on the left shows how to calculate the area, perimeter and diagonal sizes.

-The area of the square is the two dimensional space that the square covers.
-To calculate the area of a square the length (l) of two of the sides are multiplied together and the result is given in square units of length.
+The area of the square is the two-dimensional space that the square covers.
+To calculate the area of a square, the length (l) of two of the sides are multiplied together, and the result is given in square units of length.

 The perimeter is the total distance around the square.
-To calculate the perimeter the four sides of the square are added together and the result is given in units of length.
+To calculate the perimeter, the four sides of the square are added together, and the result is given in units of length.

 The diagonal length between the top and bottom of the square is calculated using the Pythagorean theorem.
 This is given as a² + b² = c², by simply replacing c with the diagonal side and a + b with the lengths of the two sides of the square and transposing the equation the length of the diagonal side can be calculated and the result given in units of length.

-The Rectangle figure
+The Rectangle Figure

 The geometric figure of the rectangle on the right has the opposite sides parallel with the angles between the base and the height at 90º.

-To calculate the area of a rectangle the height and base are multiplied together and the result is given in square units of length.
+To calculate the area of a rectangle the height and base are multiplied together, and the result is given in square units of length.